Skip to content

 2. Click the driver in the left panel

 You cannot uninstall a driver while a device in the project is using it.
-Remove the device first, then uninstall the driver.
+The Uninstall button is disabled in that case, and the detail panel lists the devices that reference the driver.
+Remove or reassign those devices first, then uninstall.
 You can always reinstall from Browse Community.

 Device Discovery